pklatka/article-browser/README.md

 More about this method: Matrix Analysis and Applied Linear Algebra, Carl D. Mayer, SIAM, 2000.
 Singular Value Decomposition: Example 5.12.3 and Example 5.12.4

 This project was a part of the computational methods course at AGH UST.
 The project description (in Polish) is available [here](https://github.com/pklatka/computational-methods-course/tree/main/Lab%2006).

+## How to run

+1. Clone the repository
+2. Go to server directory
+3. Run `npm install`
+4. Run `npm start`
+5. Go to `http://localhost:3000/` and enjoy!